 When you die and leave behind a 401(k) account, your beneficiary will have to deal with the tax consequences.
-Internal Revenue Service rules offer options for plans regarding the payout choices to the beneficiary.
+The Internal Revenue Service rules offer options for plans regarding the payout choices to the beneficiary.
 The payout terms of the plan and your relationship to the deceased participant will affect your tax liability.

-Lump Sum Payout
+Lump Sum Payout Option

 When a 401(k) plan participant dies, many plans for administrative convenience specify that beneficiaries receive all the money in the account in a lump sum.
 IRS rules require that the lump sum must be paid no later than Dec.
 31 of the year following the participant’s death.
-If a participant died in 2012, for example, the money in the 401(k) must be paid to the beneficiary by the end of 2013.
+If a participant died in 2018, for example, the money in the 401(k) must be paid to the beneficiary by the end of 2019.

 IRS rules permit plans to offer extended payouts but don’t require this.
 Plans with extended payouts can distribute the money to the beneficiary in annual installments spread over the beneficiary’s life expectancy as defined in IRS longevity tables.
 As with a lump sum payout, distributions to the beneficiary must begin by Dec.
 31 of the year following the participant’s death.